 Many faculty members across USC have converted traditional courses to zero cost courses.
 How can you do the same?
 There's no one answer for everyone, but you can use a mix of Open Educational Resources, library-licensed resources, and items freely available or in the public domain on the web.
 Don't get discouraged if you do not immediately see an open textbook that fits your needs.
 A librarian can help you locate alternate resources to make your class affordable.

-Using Open Educational Resources (OER) is an easy way to make your class affordable.
+Using Open Educational Resources (OER) is one way to make your class affordable.
 Most OER are funded by governments, foundation grants, or universities and are created, edited, and peer-reviewed by academics, ensuring that their quality is comparable to traditional textbooks.
 While many OER are created for lower level, high-enrollment courses, more are being developed for higher-level specialized courses.
 To locate OER to use in your classes, visit http://guides.library.sc.edu/OER/opentextbooks.

 While library-licensed resources are not OER and may come with copyright and licensing restrictions, using materials available through your library can save your students money.
 The library offers e-books, databases, and journals that can be easily linked to and freely accessed through Blackboard or your syllabus.
-If you'd like help locating library-licensed content to use in a class, please contact your library liaison or Amie Freeman at firstname.lastname@example.org.